Oemercetin06/XspecT2/README.md

 ## Installation
-To install Xspect, please download the lastest 64 bit Python version and install all requirements:
+To install Xspect, please download the lastest 64 bit Python version install the package:
 ```
-pip install -r requirements.txt
+pip install .
 ```
 If you would like to train filters yourself, you need to install Jellyfish, which is used to count distinct k-meres in the assemblies.
 It can be installed using bioconda:
 ```
 conda install -c bioconda jellyfish
 ```
-If you're using Apple Silicon, it might be possible that this command install an incorrect Jellyfish package.
+If you're using Apple Silicon, it is possible that this command installs an incorrect Jellyfish package.
 Please refer to the official [Jellyfish project](https://github.com/gmarcais/Jellyfish) for installation guidance.

 ## Usage
 ### Get the Bloomfilters